 Work through every item before you hit upload.
 This is the single most effective thing you can do to avoid rejection.

-- Spine width calculated against current paper type
+- 2. Spine width calculated against the current paper type you selected

-- Total file dimensions verified against KDP template generator
+- 5. Total file dimensions verified against KDP template generator output

 Resolution and color